mislav/bump-homebrew-formula-action/README.md

 * `homebrew-tap`: the repository where the formula should be updated.
 Defaults to `Homebrew/homebrew-core`.

+* `push-to`: a specific fork of `homebrew-tap` where the edit should be pushed to.
+Defaults to creating or reusing a personal fork of the owner of COMMITTER_TOKEN.

 * `base-branch`: the branch name in the `homebrew-tap` repository where the formula should be updated.
 Defaults to the main branch.